-Lavender belongs to the same family as mint and basil.
+Lavender belongs to the mint family, along with other popular herbs like oregano, thyme, and basil.
 Like those herbs, it has been used in culinary preparations for centuries.
 It is a common ingredient in both sweet and savory preparations.
-The herb shows up at the forefront of the seasonings in herbes de Provence and is commonly used in pastries.
+The herb shows up at the forefront of the seasonings in herbes de Provence and is commonly used in pastries and cakes.
 When cooking with lavender, you will use a combination of the younger leaves and the flowers.
 Lavender may be used fresh, dried, or frozen.
 To get the best results from this herb, follow the dos and don’ts listed below.

 Do choose the right lavender.

 There are different varieties of lavender, some of which are used for purposes other than cooking.
 You do not want the type of lavender that provides the fragrance in soaps and lotions.
 The main lavender varieties are French, Spanish and English lavender.
 You will want to avoid using the French version in food.
 French and Spanish lavenders have strong pine notes, which are not appetizing.
-The English variety has a much sweeter fragrance that many consider similar to that of rosemary.
+The English variety is the better culinary lavender, as it has a much sweeter fragrance that many consider similar to that of rosemary.

 Do follow tried and true recipes if you are unfamiliar with lavender.

 Lavender is not a herb that lends itself to improvisation by beginners.
-The flavor is somewhat unique among cooking herbs, which means that you will need to get some experience with it before you can expect your recipes to be successful.
+The flavor is somewhat unique among cooking herbs, so you will need to get some experience with it before you can expect your recipes to be successful.

 Do pair lavender with the right flavors.